Harry Belafonte: New York City Pride Parade

 In 2013, Belafonte was named a grand marshal of the New York City Pride Parade alongside Edie Windsor and Earl Fowlkes.

 Belafonte and foreign policy

 Belafonte was a longtime critic of U.S. foreign policy.
-He began making controversial political statements on the subject in the early 1980s.
-At various times, he made statements opposing the U.S. embargo on Cuba; praising Soviet peace initiatives; attacking the U.S. invasion of Grenada; praising the Abraham Lincoln Brigade; honoring Ethel and Julius Rosenberg; and praising Fidel Castro.
+He started making political statements on the subject in the early 1980s.
+At various times, he made statements opposing the unilateral U.S. embargo on Cuba; praising Soviet peace initiatives; criticising the U.S. invasion of Grenada that was in violation of international law; praising the Abraham Lincoln Brigade; honoring Ethel and Julius Rosenberg; and praising Fidel Castro.
 Belafonte is also known for his visit to Cuba that helped ensure hip-hop's place in Cuban society.
 According to Geoffrey Baker's article "Hip hop, Revolucion!
 Nationalizing Rap in Cuba", in 1999, Belafonte met with representatives of the rap community immediately before meeting with Castro.
 This meeting resulted in Castro's personal approval of, and hence the government's involvement in, the incorporation of rap into his country's culture.
 In a 2003 interview, Belafonte reflected upon this meeting's influence: